 Therefore, denouncing the genocide ideology by affirming the truth around it serves a double role.
 It protects one from the crime of genocide denial.
 Second, and most importantly, it frees one from carrying the burden of the criminality of his or her forebearers.
 In other words, the community’s trust and credibility – both the community of the offended that includes all Rwandans and that of victims who are the survivors – are restored under both forms of justice and accountability.

 The alternative that evades the truth and seeks protection in denial is worse.
 The offspring of genocide perpetrators know that in addition to having to evade the justice system for perpetuating the genocide ideology, the question “iso ni nde” remains a haunting prospect, which explains their anxiety that they attempt to deal with by compounding the original problem: embracing the ideology of their parents.
-This commits not only them to the crime in the traditional sense but also prepares to bequeath the same burden to their offspring to whom they commit a vicious cycle that rekindles the metaphysical association to criminality.
+This commits not only them to the crime in the traditional sense but also prepares them to bequeath the same burden to their offspring to whom they commit a vicious cycle that rekindles the metaphysical association to criminality.

 Rather than embrace the ideology of their forebearers, they should rather embrace the truth as the “currency of forgiveness.”
 This choice breaks the vicious cycle and commits them to a virtuous circle as credible and trusted members deserving the community’s good fortune.